Monte Carlo Neural PDE Solver for Learning PDEs via Probabilistic Representation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-\textbf{Conclusion } In this paper, we propose the MCNP Solver, which leverages the Feynman-Kac formula to train neural PDE solvers in an unsupervised manner.
-Numerical analyses demonstrate the MCNP Solver's ability to adapt to complex spatiotemporal variations and coarse step size on convection-diffusion, Allen-Cahn and Navier-Stokes equations.
+In this paper, we propose the MCNP Solver, which leverages the Feynman-Kac formula to train neural PDE solvers in an unsupervised manner. {Compared to other unsupervised neural PDE solvers, the MCNP Solver can be more robust to complex spatiotemporal variations due to the advantages of Lagrangian methods.
+Moreover, the experiments on 2D fractional diffusion equations demonstrate the applicability of the MCNP Solver in mesh-free scenarios and its capability to handle fractional order Laplacian operators.}

-\textbf{Limitations } This paper has several limitations: (1) Some PDEs are not suitable for the Feynman-Kac formula and therefore do not fall within the scope of the MCNP Solver, such as third or higher-order PDEs (involving high-order operators like $u_{xxx}$).
-(2) The accuracy of the MCNP Solver cannot outperform traditional numerical solvers when disregarding inference time, which is also a major drawback for other existing neural solvers~\cite{tanyu2022deep,grossmann2023physicsinformed}, as we discussed in Section~\ref{sec:diffusion}.
+This paper has several limitations: (1) Some PDEs are not suitable for the Feynman-Kac formula and therefore do not fall within the scope of the MCNP Solver, such as third or higher-order PDEs (involving high-order operators like $u_{xxx}$).
+(2) The accuracy of the MCNP Solver cannot outperform traditional numerical solvers when disregarding inference time, which is also a major drawback for other existing neural solvers~\cite{tanyu2022deep,grossmann2023physicsinformed}, as we discussed in Section~\ref{sec:diffusion}. {(3) Like other neural operators, the MCNP Solver requires hyperparameter tuning and training, while traditional numerical methods do not.
+However, once trained, neural operators can be applied directly to new initial value problems for rapid inference.}

-\textbf{Future Work } We suggest several directions for future research: (1) Extend the proposed MCNP Solver to broader scenarios, such as high-dimensional PDEs and optimal control problems; (2) Utilize techniques from out-of-distribution generalization~\cite{shen2021towards} to improve the generalization ability of MCNP Solver.
+Furthermore, we suggest several directions for future research: (1) Extend the proposed MCNP Solver to broader scenarios, such as high-dimensional PDEs and optimal control problems; (2) Utilize techniques from out-of-distribution generalization~\cite{shen2021towards} to improve the generalization ability of MCNP Solver; {(3) There are some mathematical works have extended the probabilistic representation of PDEs to the higher-order cases~\cite{allouba2001brownian, orsingher2015higher}, and extending the MCNP Solver to such scenario is also a feasible and promising direction.}